 • Taking a free online course on a topic that interests you.

 But a word of warning before you jump online to take that free course . . .

 As a general rule of thumb, steer clear of technology on your holidays.

 Let me be clear: technology can be a great tool to help you engage in a mastery experiences.
 But depending on how you use it, it can also inhibit the recovery process.

 Screen time leisure activities, such as watching television and Netflix, don’t really challenge us.
 We typically sit down and enter a passive, zombified state.
 This in turn can lead to boredom, apathy and depression.

-For every hour you spend in front of a screen, that’s an hour you could have spent at the beach, going for a walk in nature, working on a creative project or learning how to cook an exotic dish.
+For every hour you spend in front of a screen, that’s an hour you could have spent at the beach, going for a walk in nature, working on a creative project or learning how to cook a new dish.